 Chemical variations in the water, which can easily occur due to the overcrowded environment, can cause the animals to be particularly sensitive to illnesses they might not otherwise contract.
 Sometimes these diseased fishes are killed.

-For more information on this see our page on the diseases of fish and crustacea.
+For more information on this see the page on the diseases of fish and crustacea.

-To prevent against infection and mass death, animals in fish farms are given antibiotics, many of which have negative side effects, including supressed immunity.28 Some of the antibiotics increase stress.29 It is also important to note that both the diseases and the antibiotics affect not only the animals kept in fish farms, but also others living in the wild in surrounding areas.30
+To prevent against infection and mass death, animals in fish farms are given antibiotics, many of which have negative side effects, including suppressed immunity.29 Some of the antibiotics increase stress.30 It is also important to note that both the diseases and the antibiotics affect not only the animals kept in fish farms, but also others living in the wild in surrounding areas.31

 It is also important to note that other animals (mainly crustacea and fishes) are used to feed those that are raised in aquatic farms.
 Therefore, these animals are also victims of the human consumption of fishes and other aquatic animals.
 In addition to feeding animals in fish farms with the bodies of other fishes, more than half of the fish fat production from fishes captured or grown in farms is used to feed salmons.